SimenB/stylint/README.md

 ### globalDupe (default: false, boolean)
 Works in conjunction with duplicates.
-Does nothing on it's own.
+Does nothing on its own.
 If false, duplicates will check for dupes within individual files only.
 If true, duplicates will check for dupes across all files.

 Example if true: the following will throw a warning
 ```